I Lost Twins At 20 Weeks & This Is What I Learned About The Grief Of Miscarrying

 Why we struggle with talking about pregnancy loss.

 One reason pregnancy loss is so difficult to discuss is because it is often tied to failure and a shattered sense of self-worth.
 When I lost my babies, I spent a lot of time in my head ruminating, desperate to find the answers to my questions: What did I do wrong?
 Why couldn't I hold on to a pregnancy?
 What could I do to prevent this from happening in the future?
 All of the unanswered questions fueled the shame I felt stemming from my inability to get pregnant and then stay pregnant.
-The years of infertility had caused me to identify myself as a failure and morphed my entire life's purpose into conceiving a child.
+The years of fertility struggles caused me to identify myself as a failure and morphed my entire life's purpose into conceiving a child.
 So when I experienced a loss, I was too ashamed to talk about my failure—how my body failed me and how I failed my babies.

 One in 4 women experience pregnancy loss, and yet somehow we still feel so alone when it happens.
 We carry the weight, the burden of our experience, our inadequacy, and our sadness in silence and on our own.
 We are reluctant to share what happened for fear of judgment and in fear that the flood of emotions that surfaces will consume us.
 Thus, the lack of conversation around this important topic propagates the taboo of speaking up about pregnancy loss.